 Amazon Fire HD 8 vs. 8 Plus: Which should you buy?

 As a fan of Amazon's devices, I was thrilled to see that this popular tablet size was finally updated after two years.
 I was also happy to see Amazon introducing more premium features in the HD 8.
 Both versions of the tablet are great options, but for most people, the HD 8 is the way to go.
 Sure it doesn't have wireless charging, nor does it charge as quickly as the HD 8 Plus, but I don't think that matters to most Fire tablet customers.
 Yeah, they're "nice-to-haves," but they're not "need-to-haves."
-So for the $20+ difference, I think most people will be just fine with the base version.
+And when these devices aren't on sale there's about a $20+ difference in price, meaning that most people will be just fine with the base version.

 Just what you need